On This Page

 Moberly Lake and the Peace River district are very special areas for songbirds.
 The black-capped chickadee, Tennessee warbler, red-eyed vireo, red-winged blackbird, Wilson’s warbler, white crowned sparrow, purple finch, dark-eyed junco, American robin, Swainson’s thrush, yellow warbler and American redstart are just some songbirds can often be seen flitting among the willow and red-oiser dogwood that grown along the shores of the lake.

-Moberly Lake is a productive lake for Northern pike, bull trout, Arctic grayling, lake whitefish, lake and mountain whitefish, longnose sucker and white sucker.
+Moberly Lake is a productive lake for Northern pike, Arctic grayling, lake whitefish, lake and mountain whitefish, longnose sucker and white sucker.
 Please comply with all fishing regulations to help protect some of B.C.’s unique species.